SparkPost/support-docs/.github/pull_request_template.md

 - [ ] Give your pull request a meaningful name.
 - [ ] Use lowercase filenames.
+- [ ] Apply at least one team label according to which team is the content expert (ie. `team-FE` or `team-SAZ`)
-- [ ] Pull request approval from the FE team or content experts that isn't the content creator.
+- [ ] Pull request approval from the FE team or content experts (see label applied above) that isn't the content creator.

 #### Content Changes Checklist